2012-2013 Annual Report

 Back to top

-He and his wife, Mary, have been married 43 years and have two musician sons, James and Mark.
+He and his wife, Peggy, have been married 29 years and have three grown sons, John, Ben, and Sam, all college graduates, the youngest having graduated in May.

 Back to top